 Dental treatments are not so much a walk in the park for millions of Americans.
 If they developed a dental phobia as a result of a poor experience with a previous dentist, especially at a young age, it can make it even more difficult to receive necessary dental care.
 Fromuth & Langlois Dental wants all of our patients to feel comfortable during treatment, which is why we offer multiple solutions to help ease tension, anxiety, and fear while at the dental office.
 If you or a family member struggles to get care, feel free to give us a call and learn more about sedation dentistry!

+Throughout a patient’s procedure, their vitals will be closely monitored.
+This includes their blood pressure, oxygen, temperature, and heart rate.
 To ensure the safety and effectiveness of these methods, they will be provided by Greg Aprilliano, a nurse anesthetist with over 20 years of experience.
 He received his nursing degree from the University of Vermont and his anesthesia degree from Virginia Commonwealth University.
 While there, he earned the Agatha Hodgins Award for Clinical and Academic Excellence.
-Thanks to him, our sedation patients and their families can breathe easy and feel comfortable throughout the treatment process.
+Thanks to him, our sedation patients and their families can breathe easily and feel comfortable throughout the treatment process.

 Those with moderate levels of dental fear or anxiety can expect significant benefits from oral conscious sedation.
 This sedative is taken in the form of a pill several hours before treatment, giving it enough time for the effects to occur.
 By the time your dental appointment is ready to start, you should feel incredibly relaxed and prepared to receive care.
 Keep in mind that you’ll still be awake for treatment, allowing you to inform the dentist about your comfort levels.
 Furthermore, because of the strength of the sedative, you’ll need to have a friend or family member drive you to and from the dental office.